benciancio/benciancio.github.io/index.md

 _**[Wealth Management Dashboard](https://wealth-advisor-dashboard-zxeuck5wssugu23mf7cjon.streamlit.app/)**_

-Although not complete yet, the link above leads to my team's final project for our FIN 377 class.
-We are in the process of constucting a dashboard that acts as a wealth manager for its users.
+The link above leads to my team's final project for our FIN 377 class.
+We constucted a dashboard that acts as a wealth manager for its users.
 Users will take a short quiz and our dashboard will output an optimal portfolio of indices based on the user's preferences!
-Below is a rough sketch of what the dashboard will look like when it is fully complete.
+Below is our initial rough sketch of our idea for the dashboard before we brought it to life through hours of collaboration, research, and writing python code.

 <img src="images/Example_Photo.jpg"/>